Ultimate Festival Packing Checklist

 3. Camping Essentials:

-• Sleeping Pad/Air Mattress: For added comfort.
+• Sleeping Pad/Air Mattress: For a little comfort.

 Food and Drinks